 Here Are A Few Common Drinking Water Contaminants

-While certain water contaminants, like iron, sulfur, and total dissolved solids, are easy to spot by residue, odor, and discolored water, other potentially harmful contaminants, like arsenic and lead, can go undetected by the senses.
+Certain water contaminants, like iron, sulfur, and total dissolved solids, are easy to spot by residue, odor, and discolored water.
+Other potentially harmful contaminants, like arsenic and lead, can go undetected by the senses.

 Arsenic in Water